blumirabrian/endpoint-detection-methology/msf/MSF-Phase-1.md

 sudo msfconsole -r msf.rc
 ```

 Run the three test files from 1 to 3 by simply double clicking, and record the detection results.
+It is recommended to right click and run at least one of the payload as Administrator to facilitate later testing for privesc.